Chest Wall Disorder: Pectus Excavatum

-Usually, the ribs and sternum go outward at the front of the chest.
-With pectus excavatum, the sternum goes inward to form a depression in the chest.
+Pectus excavatum is when the ribs and the breastbone (sternum) grow inward and form a dent in the chest.
 This gives the chest a concave (caved-in) appearance, which is why the condition is also called funnel chest or sunken chest.
 Sometimes, the lower ribs might flare out.

 What Causes Pectus Excavatum?

 Doctors don't know exactly what causes pectus excavatum (PEK-tus eks-kuh-VAY-tum).
 In some cases, it runs in families.